1896 Summer Olympics: Venues

 Seven venues were used for the 1896 Summer Olympics.
 Panathenaic Stadium was the main venue, hosting four of the nine sports contested.
-The town of Marathon served as host to the marathon event and the individual road race events.
-Swimming was held in the Bay of Zea, fencing at the Zappeion, sport shooting at Kallithea, and tennis at the Athens Lawn Tennis Club.
-Tennis was a sport unfamiliar to Greeks at the time of the 1896 Games.

-The Bay of Zea is a seaport and marina in the Athens area; it was used as the swimming venue because the organizers of the Games wanted to avoid spending money on constructing a special purpose swimming venue.
+The town of Marathon hosted the marathon event and the individual road race events.
+Fencing was held at the Zappeion, sport shooting at Kallithea, and tennis at the Athens Lawn Tennis Club.
+Swimming was held in the Bay of Zea; it was selected because the organizers of the Games wanted to avoid spending money on constructing a special-purpose swimming venue.

 Four of the 1896 venues were reused as competition venues for the 2004 Games.
-The velodrome would be renovated into a football stadium in 1964 and was known as Karaiskakis Stadium.
+The velodrome would be renovated into a football stadium in the 1960s and was known as Karaiskakis Stadium.
 This venue was renovated in 2003 for use as a football venue for the 2004 Games.
-During the 2004 Games, Panathinaiko Stadium served as host for archery competitions and was the finish line for the athletic marathon event.
+During the 2004 Games, Panathinaiko Stadium hosted the archery competitions and was the finish line for the athletic marathon event.
 The city of Marathon itself served as the starting point for both marathon events during the 2004 Games.
-The Zappeion served as the first home of the organizing committee (ATHOC) for the 2004 Games from 1998 to 1999, and served as the main communications center during those Games.
+The Zappeion served as the first home of the organizing committee (ATHOC) for the 2004 Games from 1998 to 1999, and served as the press center for non-accredited media during those Games.